pahlawandevisa/Universal-PHP-Mailer/README.md

 #Universal PHP Mailer
-Simple yet powerful PHP mailer.
-It uses the PHP `mail()` function or the `SMTP` method.

-It is capable of sending any type of content, including plain text, html, inline image, and any kind of attachment, hence `Universal`.
+Easy to use yet powerful PHP mailer, capable of sending any type of content including plain text, html, inline images, and any kind and any number of attachments, hence `Universal`.

 ##Intelligent
-If you have ever tried composing multipart MIME mail, you know how cumbersome it can be.
-With **Universal PHP Mailer** you will no longer struggle figuring out where you put "this and that" content and within which boundary. **Universal PHP Mailer** is intelligent.
+If you have ever tried composing multipart MIME mail, you will know how cumbersome it can be.
+With **Universal PHP Mailer** you will no longer struggle figuring out where you put "this and that" content and within which boundary and in which order. **Universal PHP Mailer** is intelligent.
 Just give it whatever content you have and fire it off.
 It will **automatically configure itself** to compose the correct MIME mail string with whatever parts, multiparts and boundaries are appropriate.

 ##Efficiency for High Volume Mailing (Bulk)
 When using the `SMTP` method, the mailer reuses the same socket connection for sending multiple messages, thus achieving better efficiency than the `mail()` function method.

-##These are the possible combinations (automatically configured):
+##These are the possible combinations of content this mailer can handle (that's virtually anything!):

 ###Non-multipart mail:
 - only one `attachment`